vibe-project/vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha1/reference/index.md

 ```

 #### `export function server(): Server`
 Creates a vibe server that is installed by passing request and upgrade events dispatched by Node's HTTP/HTTPS server to the server.
-It inherits [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).

 ```javascript
 var vibe = require("vibe-protocol");